nummacway/gb300/README.md

 The following tools were made specifically for the GB300:
 * [Customized _Frogtool_ (Beta)](https://discord.com/channels/741895796315914271/1195581037003165796/1211025634680119327) by tzlion (original version) and Dteyn (GB300 patch), used for rebuilding the console-dependent ROM lists.
 * [GB300 Boot Logo Changer](https://dteyn.github.io/sf2000/tools/bootLogoChangerGB300.htm) by Dteyn
+* [multicore for GB300](https://github.com/tzubertowski/gb300_multicore/releases) by osaka, Prosty and the creators of the original multicore for SF2000.
 * I am making a universal GB300 tool that can do anything you can do with the stock BIOS, except for anything related to sounds.

 Tools for the SF2000 that should work for the GB300: